-DELEGATIONS NOT SPECIFICALLY ADDRESSED IN UNIT SPECIFIC REGULATIONS UNIT/ MANAGEMENT AREA SPECIES DELEGATED OFFICIAL - AUTHORITY DELEGATED BLM Anchorage Field LD OFFICE MANA AGER Unit 22D in the Pilgrim River Drainage Caribou Open a may-be announced season between the dates of May 1 - Sept.
+DELEGATION DELEGATIONS NOT SPECIFICALLY ADDRESSED IN UNIT SPECIFIC REGULATIONS UNIT/ MANAGEMENT AREA SPECIES DELEGATED OFFICIAL - AUTHORITY DELEGATED Unit 22D that portion west of the Tisuk River drainage and Canyon Creek Muskox Close the season, determine annual quotas, the number of permits to be issued and the method of permit allocation.
+BLM ANCHORAGE FIE LD OFFICE MANA AGER Unit 22D in the Pilgrim River Drainage Caribou Open a may-be announced season between the dates of May 1 - Sept.
 30. Unit 22D remainder Muskox Close the season, determine annual quotas, the number of permits to be issued, and the method of permit allocation.
 Unit 22B Muskox Close the season, determine annual quotas, the number of permits to be issued, and the method of permit allocation.
 Unit 22C, 22D remainder, 22E remainder Caribou Determine season dates for a may-be-announced season.
 Unit 22D remainder Moose Set harvest quotas, close the fall season if the quota is met, and open a may be announced season between the dates of Dec. $1 - Jan.
 31$.
-WESTERN ARCTIC NAT IONAL PARKLANI DS SUPERINTENDENT Unit 23 south of Kotzebue Sound and west of and including the Buckland River drainage Muskox Close the season, determine annual quotas, and the number of permits to be issued.
-Unit 23 north and west of the Kobuk River Drainage Muskox Set closing dates and as needed, set or adjust annual harvest quotas and the number of Federal registration permits to be issued annually.
-Cape Krusenstern National Monument Muskox Set closing dates and, as needed, set or adjust annual harvest quotas.
+Unit 23 south of Kotzebue Sound and west of and including the Muskox Close the season, determine annual quotas, and the number of permits to be issued.
+WESTERN ARCTIC NAT TIONAL PARKLAN DS SUPERINTENDENT Unit 23 north and west of the Kobuk River Drainage Muskox Close the season, determine annual quotas, and the number of permits to be issued.
+Cape Krusenstern National Monument Muskox Close the season, determine annual quotas, and the number of permits to be issued.
 Unit 23, except for that portion of Unit 23 remainder (Schwatka Mountains) within Gates of the Arctic National Park and Preserve; and that portion of Unit 26A west of Howard Pass and the Etivluk River (DeLong Mountains).
-Sheep Set opening and closing dates and as needed, set or adjust the annual harves quotas and limits.
-ARCTIC NATIONAL WI LDLIFE REFUGE M 1ANAGER Unit 26B remainder and 26C Moose Set or adjust annual harvest quotas, set any needed sex restrictions, determine the number of Federal registration permits to be issued, and season opening and closing dates for moose on Federal public lands in Unit 26B remainder and 26C.
-OFFICE OF SUBSISTENCE E MANAGEMENT ARD Statewide All Wildlife Open, close or adjust seasons and set harvest and possession limits.
-Units 7, 11, 13, 14, 15, and 16 Lynx Open, close or adjust lynx seasons and to set harvest and possession limits.
+Sheep Close the season, determine annual quotas, and the number of permits to be issued.
+ARCTIC NATIONAL WI LDLIFE REFUGE M 1anager Unit 26B remainder and 26C Moose Set or adjust annual harvest quotas, set any needed sex restrictions, determine the number of Federal registration permits to be issued, and season opening and closing dates for moose on Federal public lands in Units 26B remainder and 26C.